-The parent company owns more than 50% of the ordinary share capital in six subsidiaries incorporated in the British Virgin Islands, and USA.
-The Board of Directors believe disclosure of the details of the subsidiaries would be anti-competitive and as such details of the subsidiaries have not been disclosed.
+The parent company owns more than 50% of the ordinary share capital in seven subsidiaries incorporated in the British Virgin Islands, Europe, and USA.
+The Board of Directors believes disclosure of the details of the subsidiaries would be anti-competitive and as such details of the subsidiaries have not been disclosed.

-13 Available for sale investments 2009 2008
+13 Available for sale investments 2010 2009

 Group & Company - Unlisted Investments £ 000's £ 000's

-At haginning of the period
+At beginning of the period 385 -

-At beginning of the period Acquired during the year 385 -
+Acquired during the year - 385

 Movement in market value - -

-At 31 October 385 -
+At 31 October 385 385

 The available for sale investments, are split as below;

-Non-current assets 385 -
+Non-current assets 385 385

 Current assets - -

-385 -
+385 385